StarArawn/bevy_render_book/src/chapter_2.md

-# Specific uses in bevy
+# Specific uses in Bevy

-In this section we cover more specific cases of how to write your own plugin within bevy.
+In this section we cover more specific cases of how to write your own plugin within Bevy.